-Attempted murder arrests after shots fired towards police in London
+Attempted murder arrests after shots fired towards police during chase in London

 -

-Attempted murder arrests after shots fired towards police in London
+Attempted murder arrests after shots fired towards police during chase in London

-Three people have been arrested on suspicion of attempted murder after shots were fired towards police in east London.
+Three people have been arrested on suspicion of attempted murder after shots were fired towards police during a car chase in east London.

 Officers were called to Lascelles Close in Leytonstone at 10.45pm on Thursday to reports of suspects seen with a gun.